From No-Regret to Strategically Robust Learning in Repeated Auctions: Supplementary proofs

 \subsection{Proof of Proposition~\ref{prop:lower_bound}}

-\begin{proof}[Proof of Proposition~\ref{prop:lower_bound}] Suppose that there is only one bidder in the repeated auction game, and the bidder's value distribution $\D_1$ is the uniform distribution over $\big[1-\frac{1}{T},1\big]$.
+\begin{proof}[Proof of Proposition~\ref{prop:lower_bound}] Suppose that there is only one bidder in the repeated auction game, and the bidder's value distribution $\D_1$ is the uniform distribution over $\big[1-\frac{1}{T},1\big]$\footnote{The proof applies to any continuous distribution with sufficiently large probability mass on $\big[1-\frac{1}{T},1\big]$.}.
 Given any algorithm $\A$ that guarantees regret $\Reg_{\A}$ for the bidder in the repeated auction game, we show how to convert $\A$ into an algorithm $\A'$ that guarantees regret $\Reg_{\A}+O(1)$ in the standard online learning setting (Definition~\ref{def:no_regret_learning_algorithm}), but with reward vectors in $\{0,1\}^K$.
 This will establish the proposition, since the worst-case regret of any algorithm in the standard online learning setting (with reward vectors in $\{0,1\}^K$) is at least $\Omega(\sqrt{T\log(K)})$~\citep[Theorem 3.7]{CG06}.

 The algorithm $\A'$ operates as follows: At each round $t\in[T]$, it first invokes algorithm $\A$, which returns a bidding strategy $s^{(t)}$.
 Let $\bm{\pi}^{(t)}\in\Delta([K+1])$ be the distribution such that